Mexicools

-The Mexicools are a professional wrestling stable and tag team, who were signed to World Wrestling Entertainment's SmackDown! brand.
+The Mexicools were a professional wrestling stable and tag team, who were signed to World Wrestling Entertainment's SmackDown! brand.
 The team consisted of three well-known Mexican wrestlers of the late 1990s: Super Crazy, Psicosis and Juventud.
 The stable became a tag team when their unofficial leader Juventud was released from WWE on January 6, 2006.
 The team's gimmick was that of a group of Mexican wrestlers who were fed up with the stereotypical portrayals of Mexicans in the United States as laborers for the "gringos."
 They frequently parodied this view of Mexicans with their interviews and skits.
 Following their release from WWE, the group has reformed on the independent circuit in various promotions.